| XS | S | M | L | XL | 2XL | 3XL | |

 Care Instructions:

-Returns & Exchanges Policy on Every Listing For Transparency:
+Returns & Exchanges Policy on Every Listing for Transparency:

-All items are made to order.
-We cannot accept returns or exchanges for incorrect size ordered, color choice, or change of mind.
-If your item arrives damaged or defective please contact us within 7 days with a photo and we will send a replacement.
+If your item arrives damaged or defective please contact us within 7 days with a photo at requests@thenext250years.com and we will make it right.